wp-plugins/popup-by-supsystic/readme.txt

 == Changelog ==

+= 1.4.2 / 27.10.2015 =
+ * Minor issues fix for "List Building", "Bonus" and "Smart" PopUp templates
+ * Remove admin tooltips animation - just to check now it will be look like
+ * Small fixes for preview templates Pink and Discount
+ * Export subscribers to WordPress users list as CSV file (all subscribers - confirmed and unconfirmed too)
+ * Fix small issue with possible empty REQUEST php array
+ * Make custom selects in admin area - responsive
+ * Fix List Green and Green Dots bullets
+ * Change version for js and css files each time new version is release - to avoid using browser cache
+ * Small fixes for Business and Map style PopUp templates

 = 1.4.1 / 21.10.2015 =
  * Added HTML5 Subscribe fields validation on client side - fast and light!